gvwilson/sdxjs/en/src/async-programming/index.md

     if we want to use a library function that relies on callbacks, we have to convert it to use promises.
-    Doing this is called [%g promisification "promisification" %] (because programmers will rarely pass up an opportunity add a bit of jargon to the world), and most functions in the Node have already been promisified.
+    Doing this is called [%g promisification "promisification" %] (because programmers will rarely pass up an opportunity to add a bit of jargon to the world), and most functions in Node have already been promisified.

 ## How can we build tools with promises? {: #async-programming-tools}